A Legacy of Humble Service

 Recognizing the need for more regular services, Pastor Rudolph and members moved to the home of Bro.
 Herman and Sis.
 Catheryn Smith and began meeting weekly.
 On October 2, 1966 the growing congregation relocated to the chapel of Hines Funeral Home.
+The congregation was incorporated on July 24, 1967.
 On May 17, 1970 the church moved to its present location at 850 Cascade Ave.

 Pastor Rudolph Smith assumed full time pastoral responsibilities in September of 1973 and in less than three years, on January 25, 1976 the church burned the $60,000 mortgage on the Cascade Avenue property.

-With a vision for the future, the church undertook its first major building fund campaign in 1978, beginning construction on the Cascade Ave. property in 1979.
+With a vision for the future, the church began its first major building fund campaign in 1978, with construction starting in 1979.
 The new sanctuary was dedicated in 1980.
-The mortgage on this property was retired six years later, on October 22, 1986.
+The mortgage on this property was paid off on October 22, 1986.

 Community Church of God has always had a heart for outreach, and in 1983 began its food pantry for the needy.
 In 1985 the church purchased the Salvation Army Thrift Store adjacent to the church property.
 In time, this building would become known as VICARS (Volunteers in Community and Related Services), dedicated in 1989.